MirzaAbazovic/programiraj.ba/blog/content/posts/continuous-deployment.md

 draft: false
 featuredImg: ""
 tags:
+  - Circleci
+  - Continuous Deployment (CD)
+  - Hugo
-  - circleCI, CD, hugo, lftp
+  - lftp
 ---

 When I created first post I hat to generated site (using hugo) and I had to use ftp to upload files to programiraj.ba site.